BlackLivesMatter 2020: An Analysis of Deleted and Suspended Users in Twitter: Discussion

+From our experimental results, we argue that global events, such as the 2020 BlackLivesMatter (BLM) movement, can have a significant impact on people's behaviours in social media, such that users involve in the discussion more.
+On the other hand, this momentum in social media creates an opportunity for other users who display undesirable behaviors, such as promoting misinformation and spamming irrelevant content.

-\begin{itemize}[leftmargin=*] \item Users who participated in the 2020 BLM discussion have longer tweets with shorter words, more negative tweets, and more undesirable and untrustworthy behavior (i.e. spamming, hate speech, and misinformation), compared to the users who did not participate (RQ1).
+Users who participated in the 2020 BLM discussion have more negative tweets, and more undesirable behavior (i.e. spamming, hate speech, and misinformation spread), compared to the users who did not participate (RQ1).

-\item The number of new accounts in Twitter increased significantly after the event that triggers 2020 BLM.
-New users mostly participated in the BLM discussion but with shorter tweets; and they are more oriented to have undesirable and untrustworthy behavior, compared to old users (RQ2).
-We emphasize the presence of such users for hate speech and misinformation detection.
+The number of new accounts in Twitter increased significantly after the event that triggers 2020 BLM.
+New users mostly participated in the BLM discussion, and they are more oriented to have undesirable behavior, compared to old users (RQ2).
+We emphasize the presence of new users for hate speech and misinformation detection.
 Deleted users are an exception for this observation.

-\item Suspended users have more undesirable tweets, compared to active and deleted users (RQ3).
-This observation is consistent with Twitter's Rules and Agreement.
-However, we still find undesirable tweets in active users, specifically new ones, showing that Twitter's suspension mechanism could miss such users. \end{itemize}
+Suspended users have more undesirable tweets, compared to active and deleted users (RQ3).
+This observation is consistent with the rules of the social media platforms.
+Although the platforms attack undesirable behavior extensively, we still find such tweets that are shared by active users, specifically new ones.
+We argue that regulations on new account creation could be further discussed, as well as monitoring new accounts during important social events.